edac713/gearheadhats/faq-shipping.md

 Not yet but we have solid plans to open a local studio.
 ## Do we have any Social Media pages?
 Yes, find & like us on Instagram @gearheadhats.
 We’ll be posting pictures/reels of available patches on Instagram simultaneously with our website.
-## Do we sell patches by themselves?
+## Do we sell patches or hats by themselves?
 Yes we do!
 Although why take the fun out of it?
 Customizing your own personal hat is a great experience.
 ## Do we offer sewing service for your own personal patches?
 We will eventually provide a service like that but no not currently, our initial business model is not set up for this yet.